-Please contact our practice at 201-345-3518 to schedule a consultation for eyelid surgery (blepharoplasty).
+Please contact our practice online or by telephone at 201-345-3518 to schedule a consultation with Dr. Cozzone or Dr. Zapiach.

 Upper eyelid surgery is designed to remove excess skin that may be affecting your vision, or is giving you a tired appearance.
 Our plastic surgeons will eliminate the excess and lift the remaining skin, smoothing it out for a more refreshed aesthetic.
 Incisions are made in the crease of the upper lid, making any visible scarring from the procedure very hard to detect.
 Upper eyelid surgery can be performed as an outpatient and generally takes about one to three hours to complete.

 Lower eyelid surgery primarily addresses puffiness and bagginess under the eyes.
-Our surgeons will make a small incision in the under the lower eyelashes.
+Your surgeon will make a small incision in the under the lower eyelashes.
 Then he will remove excess fat, skin, and muscle, and reshape the remaining skin to form a smoother, more refreshed appearance.
 Lower eyelid surgery often takes only about one to three hours to complete and can be performed on an outpatient basis.

-A combination of both upper and lower eyelid surgery will typically take longer to complete; however, a combination procedure can still be performed as an outpatient.
+A combination of both upper and lower eyelid surgery will typically take longer to complete; however, a combination procedure can still be performed as an outpatient in most cases.

-Your eyes will likely be lubricated with a special ointment after the eyelid surgery procedure.
+Your eyes will likely be lubricated with a special ointment following the eyelid surgery procedure.
 Some degree of swelling and bruising can be expected for the first couple of weeks after surgery; however, any pain and discomfort can be managed with medication.
-Some light sensitivity, tearing, and temporary blurry or double vision can also be expected in the days following eyelid surgery.
+Some light sensitivity and temporary blurry or double vision can also be expected in the days following eyelid surgery, though these symptoms should gradually resolve without issue.
 Although strenuous activities should be avoided for two to three weeks after the procedure, normal daily activities can typically be resumed a few days after eyelid surgery.

 Dr. Zapiach or Dr. Cozzone will be happy to meet with you and discuss all aspects of eyelid surgery in an initial consultation.
 Please contact us for more information.